by Nathan Loewen, Department of Religious Studies

 How does this translate to teaching?

-- One outcome is to consider how using social media or online platforms unravels students’ trust in the teaching environment.
+- Be sure to consider how any use of social media or online platforms unravels trust in the teaching environment.

 - Another is to respect actual fan spaces.
 Don’t send students into protected spaces and let them run wild.